denlp/deploy_webserver/README.md

 - Instance launch template contains a boot script which: create /var/log mount and installing the web server

-# Module warnings
+# Module flaws

-- No HTTPS only HTTP (!IMPORTANT: do not use this web server for any sensetive content)
+- No HTTPS support for module, only HTTP (!IMPORTANT: do not use this web server for any sensetive content)
 - No Hight Avalaiabilty (web server instance is scaled only in single AZ; but the load balancer is highly avaliable)
 - Module is possible to run in a region where there is more than one AZ (as at least two AZ are desired for the load balancer)
-- Currently it is not possible to provision nginx web server (to be tested to find a root cause)
+- Currently it is not possible to provision nginx web server (to be tested to find the root cause)
+- No web server monitoring and alarming
+- No access to administrate web server and its configs as the web servers are in private subnet

 # How to run